fabric8io/fabric8/docs/mavenFabric8Migrate.md

     mvn fabric8:migrate

-Now you might want to do a diff using your IDE or git to check what new files have been created and the changes to your `pom.xml`
+Now you might want to do a diff using your IDE or git to check what new files have been created and the changes to your `pom.xml`.
+Also you may want to reformat the `pom.xml` file in your IDE to ensure that all the indentation is just right.

 If you are feeling brave you can migrate and try deploy the project in one line: